scireum/server-sass/README.md

 For your convenience: A pre-built jar can be found in the build directory.

-If you also need a modern, rock solid web framework which has this module already built in, have a look at SIRIUS: https://github.com/scireum/sirius
+If you also need a modern, rock solid web framework which has this module already built in, have a look at SIRIUS: https://github.com/scireum/sirius (CSS is auto-generated for .scss files by the AssetsDispatcher: https://github.com/scireum/sirius/blob/develop/web/src/sirius/web/dispatch/AssetsDispatcher.java#L156)

 server-sass is part of the open source initiative of scireum GmbH (http://www.scireum.de)